Sl0w1k/Rosetta_code_challenges/README.md

 # Rosetta_code_challenges
-Repository where I'll upload my solutions to challenges for Rosetta Code from freeCodeCamp
+Repository where I'll upload my solutions to challenges for Rosetta Code and Project Euler from freeCodeCamp